 Before I confuse someone I want to clarify something.
 I know I probably have some readers who are thinking “But the Bible speaks of being given a new nature at conversion, so aren’t nature and character the same thing?”

 Actually to be honest, the Bible rarely mentions nature.
 Speaking of the conversion experience, the Bible mentions the heart, not the nature.
-‘Heart’ is referring to the character.
+‘Heart’ is referring to the part of our mind that possesses moral agency, where we make moral choices, and in doing so form character.

 Ezekiel 36:26

 Notice that ‘nature’ is not mentioned here.
-There are two things that are mentioned, being given a new heart or character, and being filled with the Holy Spirit.
+There are two things that are mentioned, being given a new heart, and being filled with the Holy Spirit.

 David during his repentance for the sin of adultery and murder asks for these same two things: